Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates: INTRODUCTION

-One of the biggest roadblocks in quantum computing is developing techniques that enable control of quantum information under a certain error threshold \cite{Knill_2005}.
-Among the plethora of potential candidates for robust quantum control, geometric quantum computation (GQC) \cite{Ekert_2000} stands out owing to its elegant formulation in terms of concepts from differential geometry and topology.
+One of the biggest roadblocks in quantum computing is developing techniques that enable control of quantum information under a certain error threshold~\cite{Knill_2005}.
+Among the plethora of potential candidates for robust quantum control, geometric quantum computation (GQC)~\cite{Ekert_2000,Sjoqvist_2016,Zhang_2021} stands out owing to its elegant formulation in terms of concepts from differential geometry and topology.
 Put simply, a geometric quantum gate is a type of quantum gate for which it is possible to attribute a geometric interpretation to the accumulated phase.
 The usual paradigm is to generate a desired quantum gate in a basis of cyclic states.
-After an adiabatic \cite{Berry_1984} or nonadiabatic \cite{Aharonov_1987} cyclic evolution, these states accumulate a phase that depends on the qubit's spectrum.
-If the computational basis is encoded in an energetically non-degenerate (degenerate) subspace of the total Hilbert space, the computational basis accumulates an Abelian (non-Abelian) phase \cite{Anandan_1988,Zanardi_1999}.
+After an adiabatic~\cite{Berry_1984} or nonadiabatic~\cite{Aharonov_1987} cyclic evolution, these states accumulate a phase that depends on the qubit's spectrum.
+If the computational basis is encoded in an energetically nondegenerate (degenerate) subspace of the total Hilbert space, the computational basis accumulates an Abelian (non-Abelian) phase~\cite{Anandan_1988,Zanardi_1999}.
 This phase can be decomposed into a dynamical and a geometric component.
-A geometric gate is naturally produced when the dynamical component of the total phase vanishes, though that condition is not necessary \cite{Zhu_2003}.
-Further extension to noncyclic evolution has also been made \cite{Kult_2006}.
-Experimentally, geometric gates have been realized in nuclear magnetic resonance \cite{Jones_2000, Du_2006, Ota_2009_EXP}, trapped-ion \cite{Leibfried_2003,Guo_2020}, solid-state \cite{Zu_2014, Wang_2016,Sekiguchi_2017,Ishida_2018,Nagata_2018}, and superconducting qubits \cite{Tan_2014, Song_2017, Xu_2020,Abdumalikov_2013}.
+A geometric gate is naturally produced when the dynamical component of the total phase is trivial, though that condition is not necessary~\cite{Zhu_2003}.
+Further extension to noncyclic evolution has also been made~\cite{Kult_2006}.
+Experimentally, geometric gates have been realized in nuclear magnetic resonance~\cite{Jones_2000, Du_2006, Ota_2009_EXP}, trapped-ion~\cite{Leibfried_2003,Guo_2020}, solid-state~\cite{Zu_2014, Wang_2016,Sekiguchi_2017,Ishida_2018,Nagata_2018,Huang_2019}, and superconducting qubits~\cite{Tan_2014, Song_2017,Xu_2018,Xu_2020,Abdumalikov_2013}.
+In certain cases, the underlying topology of the Hilbert space can give rise to a topological geometric phase~\cite{Kitaev_2003,Nayak_2008,Sarma_2015}.
+For instance, whereas a nontopological adiabatic geometric phase depends on the cyclic path taken in the system's parameter space, a topological one depends only on whether the path encloses a nontrivial topological feature (e.g., a hole or a cut in parameter space).
+Such topological phases can emerge in 5/2-fractional quantum Hall systems~\cite{Sarma_2005} or semiconductor nanowire structures hosting Majorana zero modes ~\cite{Lutchyn_2010,Oreg_2010}.
+In this work, we restrict our considerations only to conventional systems with nontopological type of geometric phase.